ripankadakia/Brick-Timer/replit.md

 **Validation:** Zod schemas generated from Drizzle table definitions for type-safe input validation.

+**Relationships:**
+- Users have many workouts (one-to-many)
+- Workouts have many segments (one-to-many)
+- Deleting a user cascades to remove all workouts and segments
-**Relationships:** One-to-many relationship between workouts and segments.
-Deleting a workout cascades to remove all associated segments.
+- Deleting a workout cascades to remove all associated segments

 ### External Dependencies